OPSEC - Protecting Your Privacy (Workshop Outline)

 Location: Building 10C

-Summary: In a time when personal data is constantly being collected, shared, and monetized—often without our knowledge—this workshop provides a clear, accessible guide to understanding how data is gathered, how it’s used, and what risks it poses.
+Personal data is constantly being collected, shared, and monetized—often without our knowledge.
+This workshop aims to explain what data is gathered, how it’s used, and what risks it poses.
 We’ll explore real-world examples of data misuse, from invasive targeted ads to identity fraud, and examine how individuals can take meaningful steps to protect their privacy.
 Attendees will learn how to opt out of data collection, secure their devices, and limit their digital footprint.
 Whether you're new to digital privacy or looking to sharpen your defenses, this session offers practical tools and resources to take back control.
-Open to any UC Berkeley affiliates.

 Slides: OPSEC - Presentation Slides